Chris Westhoff, Managing Director

 Chris Westhoff is proud to work at The Holland Theatre.
 Managing the venue brings together his interests of presenting professional performing arts, cultivating arts culture in community, and arts education.
 Chris attended Hampshire College in Amherst, MA, completing an interdisciplinary program that combined documentary storytelling, music and video.
 He has toured extensively as a musician and actor and tries to bring the best of these experiences to each program and performer that works on The Holland Stage.
 In addition to steering efforts at The Holland, Chris is the Managing Director of Mad River Theater Works and the Executive Director of LoCo Art.

 Quinten James, Technical Director

 MacKenzie Myers Fitzpatrick, Art Center Administrator

 As the Art Center Administrator since 2019’s re-opening, MacKenzie finds great value in The Holland Theatre’s ability to provide individuals in Logan County and the surrounding areas a wide range of art experiences.
 In addition to her work for the Logan County Art Center, MacKenzie is Food System Coordinator for the Logan County Farmers Market, part-time yoga instructor at Homegrown Yoga in Downtown Bellefontaine, and Lead Educator/Administrator for LoCo Art’s recent project, Journey Nature School.
 MacKenzie holds a Bachelor’s Degree in Early Childhood Education from Kent State University, specialization in literacy, and leadership.
-Additionally, her personal passion & skills in visual arts combined with motivation for community outreach & education brings her many joys together in one community.
+Additionally, her personal passion & skills in visual arts combined with motivation for community outreach & education brings her many joys together in one place.
 MacKenzie is a current Bellefontaine resident and 2010 graduate of Bellefontaine High School.

 “I have found that among its other benefits, giving liberates the soul of the giver.”